Thant-alt/MysqlDB_Lab5/README.md

 For the sake of security, avoid using complex combinations of SQL statements.
 Contributing
 If you'd like to contribute, please fork the repository and use a feature branch.
 Pull requests are warmly welcome.

-# License
-This project is open source.
-See the LICENSE file for more details.

-Feel free to adjust this template according to your lab's specifics and any additional information you think is relevant!